The Library building is currently open for in-person visits as well as Curbside Pickup service.

 - Children ages 7 and under must be accompanied by a parent or adult caregiver.

-- No food or drink is permitted in the Library.
+- Covered drinks are permitted in the Library.

 - Limited Express Computer Stations in both Adult Services and Youth Services are open for walk-ins and reservations.

 - Study Rooms and the Quiet Reading Room are open.
 You can reserve a Study Room online or call 630-344-6123.

 - If you have something to print, the document can be emailed to firstname.lastname@example.org.
 You will be notified when your printed document(s) are available for curbside pickup.

 For everyone’s safety:

-Patrons must wear a mask at all times and maintain social distancing whenever possible while using indoor seating areas.
+Patrons are encouraged to wear a mask maintain social distancing whenever possible while using indoor seating areas.